JRappaz/newsteller-react-native/NewsTeller/README.md

 [Components](src/components) are react-native bricks.
 They are used to build pages.
 There are three components:
 * [NewsCard](src/components/NewsCard) is the representation of a news article.
-* [NewsList](src/components/NewsList) is a list of NewsCard.
-Depending on given options it offers a input to allow user to search for precise term.
+* [NewsList](src/components/NewsList) is a list of NewsCards.
+It could feature a search box.
 * [SwipeableNewsList](src/components/SwipeableNewsList) is a swiper between multiple NewsList.

 ### Pages
 [Pages](src/pages) are the screens.
 The [navigation](src/navigation) is used to switch stack-wise between pages.
 There are two different pages:
-* [Main](src/pages/Main) is the def ault screen displaying a SwipeableNewsList.
+* [Main](src/pages/Main) is the default screen displaying a SwipeableNewsList.
 * [WebDisplayer](src/pages/WebDisplayer) is used to display a web page in full screen within the app.

 ### Helpers